 Surrounded by 48 bronze statues dedicated to medieval professions, the square is the perfect place for enjoying a coffee away from the city noise.

-The square was created in 1890 and dedicated to the memory of Counts Egmont and Hornes, executed because of their opposition to the Spanish invasion.
+The square was created in 1890 and dedicated to the memory of Counts Egmont and Hornes, who were executed because of their opposition to the Spanish invasion.

 Adress: SQUARE OF PETIT SABLON, 1000 Brussels